 Moreover, beginning January 1, 2019, the Province has passed new legislation that will require all municipalities to adopt a service based asset management plan for all assets.
 Under this new legislation, every municipality will be required to prepare a strategic comprehensive asset management policy that includes a plan to maintain core infrastructure, defines levels of service and make the plan publicly accessible with updates at least every 5 years.
 These requirements will be phased in over several years.
-In June 2019, Council approved FCA-01-2019 Asset Management Policy, being the first step of this legislation, which was required by July 1, 2019.
+In June 2019, Council approved FCA-01-2019 Asset Management Policy, being the first step of this legislation.
 The remaining provisions will be implemented in future years with all components fully implemented by July 1, 2024.

-C. 2020 Draft Tax Supported Operating Budget
+C. 2021 Draft Tax Supported Operating Budget